 - Performing loss mitigation to prevent foreclosure, in some cases

 - Processing requests to cancel mortgage insurance

-Your mortgage servicer might also report your loan payment history to the credit bureaus, so if you suspect an error, contact your loan servicer, not your mortgage lender.
+Your mortgage loan servicer might also report your loan payment history to the credit bureaus.
+If you suspect an error, contact your loan servicer, not your mortgage lender, to get it corrected.

 How to find your mortgage servicer

-Your loan servicer may change more than once during the life of your home loan, and you might not have access to your loan documents when you need to contact this company.
-If so, you should be able to find your servicer on your mortgage statement, either mailed to you or online.
+Your loan servicer may change more than once during the life of your mortgage.
+You should be able to find your current servicer on your mortgage statement, either mailed to you or online.

 You can also contact your mortgage lender and ask where your loan was transferred.
 Another option is the Mortgage Electronic Registration System, or MERS.
 If your loan is registered with MERS, you’ll be able to find it by searching your property address or name and Social Security number.
 You can call toll-free at 888-679-6377 or visit the MERS website.